9khil/reddplantene/exercises/lesson06/README.txt

 1. Download Blynk App on your mobile phone
 2. Using the Blynk app, register an account and create a new project.
 Select Device "Wemos D1 mini" and connection type "Wifi"
 3. Retrieve app key sent to your email address used to register account.
-4. Using Android Studio, go to Tools - Library Manager - Manage Libraries
+4. Using Arduino Studio, go to Tools - Library Manager - Manage Libraries
 5. Install Blynk library (newest version)
 6. Using Android Studio:
 	Include libraries, enable serial logging and define your Auth token: